kwhite2/git/lessons.md

 - on my local machine*
 - on the internet

-Which best describes where you are working when you are viewing your files in GitHub:
+Which best describes where your files are when you are viewing them in GitHub:
-- on my local machine*
+- on my local machine
 - on the internet*

-Git-enabled repository it means
+Git-enabled repository means
 - none of the files on my local machine are being tracked
 - a specific file on my local machine is being tracked
 - a specific folder on my local machine is being tracked*